saadsidd-iu/AiDD---Assignment-5---Personal-Website/.prompt/dev_notes.md

 ## Update 4: CSS Cleanup - Remove Inline Styles

-**Issue:** Multiple HTML templates contained inline CSS styles that should be moved to the main stylesheet for better organization and maintainability.
+**Exact Prompt:** "make sure that there is not any in textr css. all css should be in the style.css file"

 **Changes Made:**
 1. **Removed all inline CSS from HTML templates:**